aleroses/English/InUse/Basic Grammar in Use.md

 3. How old are your children?
 Five, six, and ten.
 4. How much are these oranges? $1.50 a pound.
 5. What is your favorite sport?
 Skiing.
-6. How is the man in this photo?
+6. Who's the man in this photo?
 That's my father.
 7. What color are your new shoes?
 Black.

 #### 2.4 Write the questions.

 1. What's your name?
 Eric.
-2. Are you from Australian?
+2. Are you Australian?
 No, I'm Canadian.
 3. How old are you?
 I'm 30.
 4. Are you a teacher?
 No, I'm a lawyer.
 5. Are you married?
 Yes, I am.